Daniel Fast Beginners Guide:

 What is the Daniel Fast and how does it work?

-The Daniel Fast is a plant based, partial fast, inspired by the prophet Daniel in the Bible.
+Before getting to the Daniel Fast Recipes, it’s important to understand what the Daniel Fast is.
+The Daniel Fast is a plant-based, partial fast, inspired by the prophet Daniel in the Bible.
 It is often done for 21 days and paired with intentional daily prayer.
 You can make it however long you like.
 Some do three days, some a week, others the full three weeks.

 “Please test your servants for ten days: Give us nothing but vegetables to eat and water to drink.
 Then compare our appearance with that of the young men who eat the royal food, and treat your servants in accordance with what you see.”
 So he agreed to this and tested them for ten days.

 At the end of the ten days they looked healthier and better nourished than any of the young men who ate the royal food.
 So the guard took away their choice food and the wine they were to drink and gave them vegetables instead.